dbertella/conf-sketches/jsday-2016/day-2.md

 It was really helpful to understand at least why Microsoft didn't just fork (and contribute on) *Atom editor* but they choose to create another editor with same technology.

-Basically they started in 2014 working on it using `node-webkit` as a platform switching to `electron` later on.
+Basically they started to work on it in 2014 using `node-webkit` as a platform switching to `electron` later on.
 He talked about the roadmap they had, early preview in April, beta in November 2015 and 1.0 in April 2016.
 Nice insights on the product, sure something to play with when you get bored of *Atom*.